 - Hysterectomy

-Women who have had cesarean deliveries or placenta previa in the past are said to have a higher chance of acquiring placenta accreta.
+Women who have had C-section deliveries or placenta previa in the past are said to have a higher chance of acquiring placenta accreta.
 According to the American Pregnancy Association, 1 in 2,500 pregnancies involves one of these types of placenta placements: accreta, increta, or percreta.
 The main symptom of placenta accreta is vaginal bleeding.
-The amount of bleeding and the its persistence can vary.
-Therefore, it is important that any vaginal bleeding be reported to your OB/GYN immediately.

 Placental Insufficiency

-Placental insufficiency: A condition which occurs when the placenta is not able to transfer the necessary nutrients to the baby.
+Placental insufficiency is a complication that occurs when the placenta is not able to transfer the necessary nutrients to the baby.
 Placental insufficiency can lead to:

 - Low birth weight in the baby